whale-Ocean/whalecoin/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start bitcoind` and to enable for system startup run `systemctl enable bitcoind`
+To test, run `systemctl start whalecoind` and to enable for system startup run `systemctl enable whalecoind`

 NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

 ### OpenRC

-Rename bitcoind.openrc to bitcoind and drop it in /etc/init.d.
+Rename whalecoind.openrc to whalecoind and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/bitcoind start` and configure it to run on startup with `rc-update add bitcoind`
+Test it with `/etc/init.d/whalecoind start` and configure it to run on startup with `rc-update add whalecoind`

 ### Upstart (for Debian/Ubuntu based distributions)